veekaybee/textedit/python_packaging_post.md

 Ok, we're done writing all of our code, our tests, making sure objects are accessible, and we have our structure all layed out.
 What do we do now?
 Let's package it!

-Let's go to the module level of our package, aka where our setup.py file that will actually handle the install is located
+Let's go to the module level of our package - where our `setup.py` file that will actually handle the install is located

-`cd /Users/vboykis/Desktop/python_packaging/textedit/textedit`
+`mbp-vboykis:textedit vboykis$ cd /Users/vboykis/Desktop/python_packaging/textedit/textedit`

 and run